pcorey/pcorey.github.io/_posts/2017-07-24-offline-graphql-queries-with-redux-offline-and-apollo.markdown

 Redux Offline is now automatically saving snapshots of our Redux store to `localStorage`{:.language-javascript}.
 Any time you reload your application, this state will be automatically pulled out of `localStorage`{:.language-javascript} and rehydrated into your Redux store.

-Any queries that have resolutions living in this store data will return that data, even if the application is currently disconnected from the server.
+Any queries that have resolutions living in this store will return that data, even if the application is currently disconnected from the server.

 ### Rehydration Race Conditions